Hypergraph Neural Network with State Space Models for Node Classification: Preliminaries and related work

 \subsection{Hypergraph Learning}

-Hypergraph learning was first proposed as a propagation method on hypergraph structures.
-Thanks to its degree-free hyperedges, hypergraph learning enables the modeling of high-order data correlations beyond simple pairwise relationships \cite{zhou2006learning}.
-Early works, such as those by \citet{feng2019hypergraph} and \citet{yadati2019hypergcn}, were pioneers in integrating hypergraph structures into GNNs, marking a significant step in the evolution of GNNs. \citet{bai2021hypergraph} advanced this direction by introducing hypergraph attention networks and hypergraph convolutional NNs to enhance representation learning capabilities. \citet{zhang2019hyper} proposed the dual-channel hypergraph convolutional framework (DHCF) for collaborative filtering in recommendation systems, demonstrating hypergraphs' utility in practical applications. \citet{chien2021you} contributed a generalized framework for hypergraph NNs that dynamically chooses propagation methods suited to the characteristics of individual datasets. \citet{yang2022co} further refined this concept by introducing an attention-based hypergraph NN that prioritizes essential features during learning.
-Despite these advancements and the broad application of hypergraph NNs across various domains, their potential for handling node representations rich in role-based features remains largely unexplored.
+Hypergraph learning was first proposed as a framework for propagating information over hypergraph structures, where degree-free hyperedges enable modeling of high-order correlations beyond simple pairwise relationships \cite{zhou2006learning}.
+Building on this foundation, \citet{feng2019hypergraph} and \citet{yadati2019hypergcn} pioneered the integration of hypergraph structures into GNNs, laying the groundwork for subsequent advancements.
+For example, \citet{bai2021hypergraph} introduced hypergraph attention networks and hypergraph convolutional neural networks to strengthen representation learning, while \citet{zhang2019hyper} developed the dual-channel hypergraph convolutional framework (DHCF) to improve collaborative filtering in recommendation systems.
+Further generalizations have been proposed, such as \citet{chien2021you}, who introduced a framework that dynamically selects propagation methods according to dataset characteristics, and \citet{yang2022co}, who designed an attention-based hypergraph neural network to prioritize informative features.
+Collectively, these works establish hypergraph neural networks as powerful tools for capturing complex, higher-order dependencies across domains.
+However, their potential for explicitly modeling role-based node representations, which are crucial for tasks where adjacency alone is insufficient, remains largely unexplored.